fastdocs/property-tax-fee-calculator/README.md

 ## Usage

-The `calculateFee()` function expexts to variables `averagePropertyValue` and `amountOfDeclarations`.
+The `calculateFee()` function expects to variables `averagePropertyValue` and `amountOfDeclarations`.
 The Result returns an object with three different values.
-A maximum fee, a minimum fee and a avarage fee.
+A maximum fee, a minimum fee and an avarage fee.

 ### Example